Anaheim Ducks: Post-Stanley Cup (2007–2008)

+Bob Murray era (2008–2021)

-After an extremely slow start to the 2008–09 season, on November 12, 2008, Burke resigned to take the same position for the Toronto Maple Leafs.
+The Ducks began the 2008–09 season with another slow start, going 1–5–0.
+On November 12, 2008, Burke resigned to take the same position for the Toronto Maple Leafs.
 Bob Murray replaced him as general manager, but the team struggled to make the playoffs as the eighth seed in the Western Conference.
-A bevy of trade deadline deals saw the departure of some mainstays from the Cup team, including Chris Kunitz, who was traded to the Pittsburgh Penguins for defenseman Ryan Whitney; Samuel Pahlsson, who was traded to the Columbus Blue Jackets for defenseman James Wisniewski; and Travis Moen, who was traded to the San Jose Sharks for two prospects.
-The trades gave the Ducks new life as a hot streak to end the season launched the team into the playoffs.
-Jonas Hiller emerged as the new number one goalie during the stretch drive.
-The Ducks defeated the number one seed and Presidents' Trophy-winning San Jose Sharks in six games in the first round before being eliminated in the conference semi-finals by the eventual Western Conference champion Detroit Red Wings in seven games.
+A bevy of trade deadline deals saw the departure of some mainstays from the Cup team, including Chris Kunitz, who was traded to the Pittsburgh Penguins for defenseman Ryan Whitney, Samuel Pahlsson, who was traded to the Chicago Blackhawks for defenseman James Wisniewski, and Travis Moen, who was traded to the San Jose Sharks for two prospects.
+The Ducks defeated the first-seeded, Presidents' Trophy-winning San Jose Sharks in six games in the first round before being eliminated in the conference semifinals by the eventual Western Conference champion Detroit Red Wings in seven games.
 Before the 2009–10 season, the Ducks traded Chris Pronger to the Philadelphia Flyers for Joffrey Lupul, Luca Sbisa and two first-round draft picks.
 Francois Beauchemin and Rob Niedermayer also left via free agency for the Toronto Maple Leafs and New Jersey Devils, respectively.
 The Ducks then signed free agent center and former Montreal Canadiens captain Saku Koivu to a one-year deal.

-Another slow start would doom the Ducks.
+The Ducks would have another slow start, beginning 6–10–3 to the 2009–10 season.
 Before the trade deadline, the Ducks traded Giguere to the Toronto Maple Leafs for Jason Blake and Vesa Toskala after signing Hiller to a contract extension.
 The trade deadline saw the Ducks trade Ryan Whitney to Edmonton for offensive defenseman Lubomir Visnovsky, as well as the acquisitions of defenseman Aaron Ward from the Carolina Hurricanes and goalie Curtis McElhinney from the Calgary Flames.
 The Ducks played through frequent injuries and picked up play in the second half of the season, but struggled coming out of the Olympic break.
 For the first time since the lockout, the Ducks failed to make the playoffs with a 39–32–11 record.
 The 2010 off-season was also busy for the Ducks, as Scott Niedermayer announced his retirement in a June press conference.
 Niedermayer decided to stay a member of the Ducks as a team consultant.
-The Ducks resigned Saku Koivu for two years and signed free agent defenseman Toni Lydman to a three-year contract.
-In addition to Lydman, the Ducks were able to get defenseman Cam Fowler via the draft, and 35-year-old strong-willed defenseman Andy Sutton signed to a two-year deal.
+The Ducks re-signed Saku Koivu and signed free agent defenseman Toni Lydman.
+In addition to Lydman, the Ducks were able to get defenseman Cam Fowler via the draft, and 35-year-old defenseman Andy Sutton signed to a two-year deal.
 Restricted free agent Bobby Ryan was signed to a five-year deal.